JaviGARES/CFI-Capital-Partners-Investment-Portfolio-Analysis-Power-BI-/README.md

 ## 🚀 How to Use
 1. Clone this repository.
-2. Open `PowerBI_Case_Study.pbix` in **Power BI Desktop**.
+2. [⬇️ Download PBIX File](https://github.com/JaviGARES/CFI-Capital-Partners-Investment-Portfolio-Analysis-Power-BI-/raw/main/PowerBI_Case_Study.pbix) and Open it in **Power BI Desktop**.
 3. Explore the dashboards and interact with slicers, drillthrough, and bookmarks.

 ---

 ## 📌 Purpose